laravel/docs/reverb.md

 <a name="scaling"></a>
 ### Scaling

-You may scale your Reverb server horizontally in the event you need to handle more connections than a single server will allow.
+You may scale your Reverb server horizontally should you need to handle more connections than a single server will allow.
 Utilizing the publish / subscribe capabilities of Redis, Reverb is able to manage connections across multiple servers.

 To enable horizontal scaling, you should set the `REVERB_SCALING_ENABLED` variable to true in your environment: